Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Individuals must visit a Leisure Services facility office during regular hours of operation and bring the required documentation.
 Applicants must apply at least five business days prior to registration.
 Applicants must have a valid email address.

-The best viewing in the festival area will be at the intersection of Washington Street and College Avenue.
-Clayton Street between Jackson and Thomas Streets will be closed for viewing from 8:30 until 10:30 p.m.
+The best viewing in the festival area will be along Clayton Street, which will be closed from College Ave and Thomas Street at 4 p.m.

-The festival area is located on Washington Street (between Lumpkin Street and Jackson Street) and College Avenue (between Hancock Avenue and Broad Street).
-The area includes children's activities, music, and food trucks.
+The festival area is located on Clayton Street (between College Ave and Thomas Street) and College Avenue.
+The area includes children's activities, music, and local dessert vendors.

-In the event that inclement weather causes a fireworks cancellation, information will be posted on the Athens-Clarke County Leisure Services Department's Facebook page and Twitter.
+In the event that inclement weather causes a fireworks cancellation, information will be posted on the Athens-Clarke County Leisure Services Department's Facebook page and Twitter account.

 All county ordinances are in effect during the event.